Compose is the tool you need to create new messages to post to your social profiles connected to Sprout Social.

 Time-sensitive content like posts surrounding a promotion or campaign is best suited for the Scheduler.
 When you choose Specific day and time, a Choose Date space appears.

-Once you select a day for your post, you may then specify a post time.
+Once you select a day for your post, you can then specify a post time.
 Sprout enables you to post down to the minute, making the release of your content look as natural as possible.

 Optimal Send Times